Malam Putih : for two violas & Toggungak

 Duration: 5 min.

-Dedication note: Dedicated to my viola students Melvin David and Glenn Suinggi, from the Fakulti Musik, Universiti Teknologi Mara, Malaysia
+Dedication note: Dedicated to Glenn Suinggi, Melvin David.
+Dedicated to Melvin David, Glenn Suinggi Dedicated to my viola students Melvin David and Glenn Suinggi, from the Fakulti Musik, Universiti Teknologi Mara, Malaysia.

-First performance: 16 Jun 12.
+First performance: by Melvin David, Glenn Suinggi, Toggungak Ensemble of the Fakulti Musik, Universiti Teknologi Mara — 16 Jun 12.
 Konsert Muzikal Borneo: “Muzik Merentas Sempadan”, at the Auditorium Parcel E, Putrajaya, Selangor, Malaysia

 The composer notes the following styles, genres, subjects etc associated with this work:

-Music of Borneo, Ashkenazi, Jewish music, Russian music, Dream psychology
+Music of Borneo, Ashkenazi, Jewish music, Russian music, Dream psychology, The music of Sabah and Sarawak, Arab music.

 Performances of this work